tbrowder/Linux-Proc-Time/README.md

 - /usr/local/bin/time
 - /usr/bin/time

-If the time command is not found, an exception will be thrown.
+If the **time** command is not found, an exception will be thrown.
-Likewise, if the time command returns an exit code other than zero, an exception will be thrown.
+Likewise, if the **time** command returns an exit code other than zero, an exception will be thrown.

+## LICENCE and COPYRIGHT